Add to your Claude Code skills

 TokenLess ships with 15 built-in reducer rules for git, npm, cargo, docker, document extraction, and generic long output.
 It keeps errors, counts, head/tail context, and actionable lines instead of blindly truncating output.
 Based on the current rule structure, long tool/document outputs commonly fall into an estimated 20%-85% token-saving range depending on repetition and output shape; MineEcho records raw/reduced characters and estimated tokens saved locally for real workload measurement.

-This is the full path for first-time users.
+This is the full path for first-time users who want to run MineEcho from source.

 Install: